Dozodouzo/supybot-git/README.md

 ---------------

-Commit messages are produced from a general format string that you define.
+Commit messages are produced from a general format string that you define. in the commitMessage configuration item (see above).
 It uses the following substitution parameters:

     %a       Author name
     %b       Branch being watched